 1. Make the Giblet and Neck Broth: Remove the giblets and neck from the turkey and place them in a saucepan.
 To the pan add the broth and bring it to a gentle boil over medium heat, then reduce the heat to low.
 Simmer it for 1 hour to cook the meat and to make a giblet broth for the gravy.
 Strain the giblet and neck from the broth and set them aside.

 2. Deglaze the Roasting Pan: Once the turkey is done cooking add a small amount of the broth to the roasting pan.
 Using a spatula or wooden spoon scrape the bottom of the pan to gently dislodge the browned bits, stirring them into the liquid.
 Pour the deglazed turkey drippings into a medium saucepan over medium-high heat.
-Add the flour, a little bit of broth, and whisk until golden and it becomes a smooth paste, about 5 minutes.
+Add the flour and a little broth, whisking until the mixture is golden and forms a smooth paste, about 5 minutes.

 3. Make the Gravy: Continue to add the giblet broth, a cup at a time, to the saucepan while whisking.
 Bring the gravy to a simmer.
 Reduce the heat and simmer the gravy for about 10 to 15 minutes.